Hi, my name is Robert, and I am a Unity programmer. I am yet to get my first professional job in the industry, but would like to start soon.

 The library is live on the Unity Asset Store, while its professional-quality documentation lives here.

-I very recently completed the Orbit Sandbox, which was a submission for the Revival Game Jam.
+The Orbit Sandbox was a submission for the Revival Game Jam.
 The theme was to take something "dead" and revive it.
 A few years ago, when I began my Unity journey, I coded a rudimentary tool to be used alongside Kerbal Space Program.
 For the jam, I decided to dive back into that codebase to revive what lay within using my much improved skills.